A Day Trip to Suzdal and Vladimir in less than $30

 If you are already searching for a Day tour to Suzdal, you might have come across several websites selling the tour for as much as $500.
-Before you buy any tour let me explain you how can visit Suzdal in $30.
-Here are few examples of tours across the web:
+Before you buy any tour let me explain to you how can visit Suzdal in $30.
+Here are a few examples of tours across the web:

 You can check out the trains on the official website of Russian Railways.

 Since I wanted to see both Suzdal and Vladimir, I took the earliest train at 06:35 from Kurskaya station.
 As soon as I reached Vladimir I went to the bus stop, which is right on the other side of the road as you come out of the railway station.
 Vladimir is a major city and there are a lot of buses connecting various cities.
 You will have to specifically ask for a ticket to Suzdal, which costs around 95 RUB.
 Buses leave Vladimir for Suzdal every 30 minutes.
 Please remember that once you leave Moscow, the only method of payment is in cash.
 Cards are accepted only in big restaurants and shops.

 Every month we choose a country and send its vegan/vegetarian cuisine to your inbox

 I could not find my receipt for my onward journey but below is the receipt of my return journey from Suzdal bus station to Vladimir.